MahammadRafi06/Migration_micro/my-website/docs/application-modernization/application-maturity-assessment.md

 Use this maturity framework to:

-- **Assess current state** - Identify where partners currently stand in their microservices journey
+- **Assess current state** - Identify where partners currently stand in their microservices journey.
-- **Plan progression** - Understand the natural evolution path from one stage to the next
+- **Plan progression** - Understand the natural evolution path from one stage to the next.
-- **Tailor support** - Provide appropriate guidance and resources based on maturity level
+- **Tailor support** - Provide appropriate guidance and resources based on maturity level.
-- **Set expectations** - Establish realistic timelines and outcomes for each stage
+- **Set expectations** - Establish realistic timelines and outcomes for each stage.

-Each stage represents a significant milestone in the microservices adoption journey, with distinct characteristics, challenges, and capabilities that require different approaches and support strategies.
+Each stage represents a significant milestone in the microservices adoption journey, with distinct characteristics, challenges, and capabilities.
+Use this framework to guide your planning and support strategies for successful microservices adoption.